 Find what you love and find your niche.
 I think that’s super important for a designer.
 If you have something you love doing as a designer, bring it into your work and personal projects.
 Don’t just make work for yourself and designer friends, make it interesting for your clients as well because that’s who you are going to work with.
 Don’t be scared to push boundaries.
 Be different, bring out your personality and your uniqueness into your designs.

+You can find Eric Tieng on Instagram at @ericssoncreative and @kopostudio.
 This article first appeared in the print edition of Ligature Journal issue 9.